alipali737/pen-test-docs/Operating Systems/Windows/Active Directory/Attack Vectors/Kerberoasting.md

 Domain accounts that run services are often local administrators or high privileged domain accounts due to the distributed nature of how the services interact in the network.

+> Kerberoasting can also be done cross-forests when either an inbound or bidirectional trust is present.

 **The Key Vulnerability**
 Even with a Kerberos ticket for one of these privileged accounts, we cannot just execute commands as that user.
 However, the ticket ([[Kerberos#Ticket Granting Service (TGS)|TGS-REP]]) is *encrypted with the service account's NTLM hash*.
 This then means that theoretically, the plain-text password for the service account could be brute forced (eg. [[Hashcat]]).